Skip to main content Skip to main content

 Quiz · 5 questions ↓

 The behavioral trap: tax-loss harvesting requires deliberately realizing a loss — which fires the same loss-aversion + admission-of-error response as a regular sale (see bf-11 disposition effect).
 Investors who would happily reinvest at the same price refuse to sell at a loss + buy back the equivalent exposure 31 days later, leaving the tax savings on the table.
-Studies estimate retail investors capture <30% of the tax-loss harvesting opportunity available in their own portfolios, despite robo-advisors automating the mechanics for years.
+Published estimates suggest retail investors capture only a minority of the tax-loss harvesting opportunity available in their own portfolios (estimates vary widely by methodology), despite robo-advisors automating the mechanics for years.

 PositionWithout HarvestingWith Harvesting (after wash-sale wait)